-It is not being attached to any thoughts, nor any states (eg a state of relaxation or calmness), nor any processes, even the processes of getting into a meditative state like focusing on your breathing, or doing a more physical approach like yoga.
-It is not being attached to any of this, nor anything else.
+It is not being attached to any thoughts, nor any states (even the state of relaxation or calmness), nor any processes, even the processes of getting into a meditative state like focusing on your breathing, or doing a more physical approach like yoga.
+It is not being attached to any of that, nor anything else.

-It is observing your thoughts, just as they are, and not judging them in anyway.
+It is observing your thoughts, just as they are, and not judging, nor acting on them in anyway.

 Mindfulness is meditation.

 It is living in the present moment, just as it is.
 It is being witness to the present moment, without reacting to it, nor judging it.